 This combo feels effortless but styled.
 The volume on the bottom of wide-leg jeans balances a slim-fit tank or body-skimming tee on top.
 Great for standing meetings or school pickups right after.

 Pro tip: Add gold jewelry or a simple belt to pull it together.
+And here are tips for what shoes to wear with wide leg jeans if you struggle with that.

 Pro tip: Add a wide belt for shape or throw on a cardigan for cooler mornings.